MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   - On Windows and macOS since 80 or later

   #### Description
-  Specifies a list of websites that are installed silently, without user interaction, and which can't be uninstalled or disabled by the user.
+  Configure this policy to specify a list of web apps that install silently, without user interaction, and which users can't uninstall or turn off.

-Each list item of the policy is an object with the following members:
-  - "url", which is mandatory. "url" should be the URL of the web app to install.
+Each list item of the policy is an object with a mandatory member: url (the URL of the web app to install) and 2 optional members: default_launch_container (specifies the window mode that the web app opens with-a new tab is the default) and create_desktop_shortcut (True if you want to create Linux and Windows desktop shortcuts).

-Values for the optional members are:
-  - "launch_container" should be either "window" or "tab" to indicate how the Web App will be opened after it's installed.
-  - "create_desktop_shortcut" should be true if a desktop shortcut should be created on Windows.

-If "default_launch_container" is omitted, the app will open in a tab by default.
-Regardless of the value of "default_launch_container", users can change which container the app will open in.
-If "create_desktop_shortcuts" is omitted, no desktop shortcuts will be created.

   #### Supported features:
   - Can be mandatory: Yes